yodho1psnrls/nvim/README.md

        6) After a while you may need to clean the cache, so to fully clean: ccache -C to clean only old or least-used cache entries: ccache -c

+NOTE: You can install Dr. Memory, on disc D and change its cache directory in D too Just go to environmental variables and name it DRMEMORY_OPTIONS with value of -syscache_dir D:\Program Files\drmemory_cache -symcache_dir D:\Program Files\drmemory_cache\symcache